shefreenkaur/Assignment2-Godot/README.md

 ﻿# Assignment2-Gadot
-#Created a github repository and added every other member of the group
+Shefreen - Created a github repository and added every other member of the group